tundish/blue_monday_78/ray_19780116_retires/admin.rst

     And wintertime the cold comes straight through the glass.

-    So I have my cardie.
+    So for that I have my cardie.

 [MARTIN]_